snitchbcc/articles/2021/2/group-chat-insecurities.md

 ---
 thumbnail: content://groupchat.jpg
+title: >-
-title: "“Everyone In Your Class In Group Chat But You” States New Report By Your Insecurities"
+  “Everyone In Your Class In Group Chat But You” States New Report By Your Insecurities
+authors:
-authors: Benjy Eichner
+  - Benjy Eichner
 date: 8
 tags:
   - local